<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 The view from within the Workflow is broken down into three images to capture all the linked fields.

 1. Add the Okta Custom API Action card.
-Add the Application Action, Okta Custom API Action card and choose Post, click the Save button.
-Only select Body in the Input section and uncheck Headers in the Output section of the card and then click the Save button again.
+Add the Application Action and the Okta Custom API Action card, then choose Post.
+Click the Save button.
+Only select Body in the Input section and uncheck Headers in the Output section of the card, and then click the Save button again.

-Enter in the Relative URL listed below in the Relative URL field.
+1. Enter the Relative URL listed below in the Relative URL field.

-2. Add the Add Function on the main screen, select the Object menu on the left and select the Get card and then click the Save button.
-Drag the Body output of the Custom API Action card over to the Object field and then enter in “id” in the path field.
+2. Add the Add Function on the main screen, select the Object menu on the left, select the Get card, and then click the Save button.
+Drag the Body output of the Custom API Action card over to the Object field, and then enter id in the path field.
 It will look like the diagram below after you update it.

 1. Construct the API call to auto-launch this campaign when the workflow runs.
 To do this, use another Compose card and place the id captured in the Object Get card and run another Custom API Action card.

 2. Add the Add Function on the main screen, select the Compose card. and click the Save button.
-It will look like this diagram below.
+It will look like the diagram below.

 /governance/api/v1/campaigns/(output)/launch

-1. Lastly, use one more card to call this API and launch the campaign after creation.
+1. Lastly, use another card to call this API and launch the campaign after it's created.
 Add the Application Action, Okta Custom API Action card, and choose Post, click the Save button.
 Uncheck all of the options in the Input section and uncheck Headers in the Output section of the card, and then click the Save button again.

 2. Drag the output of the last Compose card to the Relative URL field in the Custom API Action card.